GmoncayoCodes/ActivityPointLocationGenerator/README.md

 Pre-requisites to run the script:
    1. Check or create folders in your python directory: `code`, `dataJSON`
    2. Copy scripts [01JSON-Transformation.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/01JSON-Transformation.py) and [02APL-Processing.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/02APL-Processing.py) in the code directory
-   3. Copy GLH JSON file in the `dataJSON` directory
+   3. Copy GLH JSON file in the `dataJSON` directory (Replace test.json)
    4. Set `code` as your working directory
    5. Run script

 ### - APL Processing

-Run the script to compute Activity Point Locations (APL).
+Run the script to compute AnLoCOV dataset.
 This script is automatically executed from script [01JSON-Transformation.py](https://github.com/GmoncayoCodes/ActivityPointLocationGenerator/blob/main/code/01JSON-Transformation.py)

 Pre-requisites in case you want to run the script separately:
    1. Check or create folders in your python directory: `code`, `dataTransform`, `dataFinal`, `log`